-Gas insulated substation (GIS) consist of components where active parts on high voltage potential are located in the middle of the aluminium alloy pipes and hold in this location by epoxide resin insulators.
+Gas insulated substation (GIS) consist of components where active parts on high voltage potential are located in the middle of the aluminium alloy pipes and held in this location by epoxide resin insulators.
 The pipes are filled in with insulating gas and have earth potential.
-The GIS consist of typical HV components like disconnectors, circuit breakers, busbars, voltage and current transducers.
-GIS can save up to 90% of space compared to air insulated substation.
-It is well suited for indoor and outdoor applications.
+The GIS consists of typical HV components such as disconnectors, CBs, busbars, voltage and current transducers.
+GIS can save up to 90% of space compared with air insulated substation.
+It is particularly suitable for indoor and outdoor applications.

 - SF6 mixture with N2

 - one phase per pipe

 - three phases per pipe

 The voltage level